giogvn/SCOD/README.md

 # SCOD
-A simple C# collaborative text editor
+A simple C# text editor using the Windows Form API